Rebel Jones

 Which is probably why I am, unapologetically, that person.

-Yes, if you could pour midlife into one of those all-American Coke floats (you know, the ones - fun in theory but mostly leave you with brain freeze and regret), add a splash of sarcasm, and leave it slightly unattended… that’s me.
-Bubbling with equal parts “What the heck did I just see?” and “No need to judge me – I’ve already done that 20 times today.”
+Yes, if you could pour midlife into one of those all-American Coke floats (you know, the ones - fun in theory but ultimately results in brain freeze and regret), add a splash of sarcasm, and leave it unattended… that’s me.

-Some might call it the by-product of neurotic spikes.
+Now, some might call this a by-product of neuroticism (not to be confused with eroticism!)
 But I prefer to think of myself as a walking, talking duffle bag of irony, only slightly less confident in my life choices.

-This space, which started as me shouting into the void a few years ago, has since dropped anchor (slightly crooked, tangled in old seaweed, but somehow holding fast!)
-And somewhere along the way, it became (I hope) a reassuring harbour for anyone who’s ever looked in the mirror and thought: “Is this it?”
+This space, which started out as me shouting into the void a few years ago, has become my somewhat emotional anchor, I guess.
+And, hopefully, a reassuring harbour for anyone who’s ever looked in the mirror and thought: “Is this it?”

 -